cosmos/cosmos/PLAN.md

 validating power and voting power to a validator.
 They are still responsible for voting on proposals during the vesting period.
 If they don't vote they will be penalized, but they will inherit the vote of the delegated validator.

+**Governance**: An ongoing process where the bonded atom holders can vote to ratify or reject proposals as proposed by any atom holder.
+Proposals can change preset parameters, amend the Constitution, inflate the atom supply, and more.

 **Validator**: Validators are full nodes of a Cosmos zone that have the responsibility of committing blocks in that zone.
 The Cosmos Hub will start